 - 1. For all traffic levels, use a liquid anti-strip agent listed on the APL at the specified dosage rate.
 Hydrated lime may be used instead of the liquid anti-strip agent. - 2.
-Provide a mixture having a retained tensile strength ratio of at least 0.80 and a minimum tensile strength (unconditioned) of 100 psi in accordance with FM 1-T 283. - 334-3.2.6 Additional Information: In addition to the requirements listed above, provide the following information on each mix design: - $\label{eq:Ndesign} \text{1.
-The design traffic level and the design number of gyrations} \\ (N{\text{design}}).$ - 2.
+Provide a mixture having a retained tensile strength ratio of at least 0.80 and a minimum tensile strength (unconditioned) of 100 psi in accordance with FM 1-T 283. - 334-3.2.6 Additional Information: In addition to the requirements listed above, provide the following information on each proposed mix design submitted for verification: - 1.
+The design traffic level and the design number of gyrations (N{design}). - 2.
 The source and description of the materials to be used. - 3.
-The Department source number and the FDOT product code of the aggregate components furnished from an FDOT approved source (if required). - 4.
+The FDOT source number and the FDOT product code of the aggregate components furnished from an FDOT approved source (if required). - 4.
 The gradation and proportions of the raw materials as intended to be combined in the paving mixture.
 The gradation of the component materials shall be representative of the material at the time of use.
 Compensate for any change in aggregate gradation caused by handling and processing as necessary. - 5.
 A single percentage of the combined mineral aggregate passing each specified sieve.
 Degradation of the aggregate due to processing (particularly material passing the No. 200 sieve) should be accounted for and identified. - 6.
-The bulk specific gravity $(G{sb})$ value for each individual aggregate and RAP component, as identified in the Department's aggregate control program. - 7.
+The bulk specific gravity (G{sb}) value for each individual aggregate and RAP component, as identified in the FDOT aggregate control program. - 7.
 A single percentage of asphalt binder by weight of total mix intended to be incorporated in the completed mixture, shown to the nearest 0.1%. - 8.
 A target temperature for the mixture at the plant (mixing temperature) and a target temperature for the mixture at the roadway (compaction temperature).
-Do not exceed a target temperature of 340°F for High Polymer asphalt binders, 330°F for PG 76-22 asphalt binders, and 315°F for unmodified asphalt binders. - 9.
+Do not exceed a target temperature of 330°F for PG 76-22 asphalt binders, and 315°F for unmodified asphalt binders. - 9.
 Provide the physical properties at the optimum asphalt content, which must conform to all specified requirements. - 10.
-The name of the Construction Training Qualification Program (CTQP) mix designer. - 11.
-The ignition oven and maximum specific gravity (Gmm) calibration factors. - 12.
+The name of the Construction Training Qualification Program (CTQP) Qualified Mix Designer. - 11.
+The ignition oven and maximum specific gravity (G{mm}) calibration factors. - 12.
 The warm mix technology, if used.